Castro19/LAEP-GPT/README.md

 Special thanks to our advisor **Franz Kurfess** for guidance throughout the development process.
 Additionally, we appreciate the contributions and data from [Polyratings](https://polyratings.dev/) and [PolyFlowBuilder](https://polyflowbuilder.io/), which helped enhance our implementation.

-For any inquiries or contributions, please E-mail me at please refer to the [CONTRIBUTING.md] file or open an issue on GitHub.
+For any inquiries or contributions, please E-mail me at `help@polylink.dev` I will be writing a [CONTRIBUTING.md](CONTRIBUTING.md) file soon.